 NEA Jazz Master / Producer / Pianist

 As a result of his diverse contributions to jazz and world culture, Wein has been honored by heads of state, educational institutions and leading publications.
-In 2012, Wein received the APAP Award of Merit for Acheivement in Performing Arts.
-In January, 2005, he was recognized with a Jazz Masters award as Jazz Advocate by the National Endowment for the Arts; in 2010, he was honored with the Pell Award for Outstanding Leadership in the Arts.
-In addition, honors and awards have been bestowed upon him by AARP, Studio Museum of Harlem, Presidents Bill Clinton and Jimmy Carter, New York Urban League, National Music Council, Pratt Institute, DownBeat magazine, The Jewish Advocate, Saint Peter's Jazz Ministry, WBGO/Jazz 88, Symphony Space and other organizations around the world.
-Mr. Wein was inducted into the Rhode Island Heritage Hall of Fame for his contributions to the musical heritage of the State of Rhode Island.
-He is a member of the Collegium of Distinguished Alumni of Boston University and is the recipient of the Centennial Medallion Citation from the Hampton Institute as well as honorary degrees from the Berklee College of Music, Rhode Island College of Music, Five Towns College and North Carolina Central.
+Wein is an NEA Jazz Master (Jazz Advocate), and in 2012 was given the APAP Award of Merit for Achievement in Performing Arts.
+In addition, honors and awards have been bestowed upon him by Presidents Bill Clinton and Jimmy Carter, AARP, the Studio Museum in Harlem, the French Legion d’Honneur, Chile’s Order of Bernardo O’Higgins and other organizations around the world.
+Wein is the recipient of honorary degrees from the Berklee College of Music, Rhode Island College of Music, Five Towns College and North Carolina Central.
 Mr. Wein is a lifetime Honorary Trustee of Carnegie Hall and a member of the Board of Trustees at Jazz @ Lincoln Center.